 CPDs have been successfully approached by means of algebraic geometry through \textit{secant varieties}.
 The \textit{$r$th secant variety $\sigma_r(\Var{S})$} is the (Zariski) closure of the set of tensors of rank at most $r$:

-For completeness, recall that for $r \geq 2$, the set of tensors of rank at most $r$ is \textit{not} closed.
-Indeed, it is well-known that there are examples of tensors which are limit of rank-$r$ tensor but having rank strictly larger than $r$, see, e.g., \cite{dSL2008}.
+For completeness, recall that for $r \geq 2$, the set of {higher-order tensors of rank at most $r$ is in general \textit{not} closed (this does not happen in the case of matrices $d = 2$)}.
+Indeed, there are examples of tensors {whose rank is strictly larger than $r$ which are nevertheless the limit of a sequence of} rank-$r$ tensors; see, e.g., \cite{dSL2008}.

 Consider the following addition map for a fixed $r\in\NN$:

 Clearly, if $\tensor{T} \in \sigma^\circ_r(\Var{S})$ and $\left(\tensor{A}_1,\dots,\tensor{A}_r\right) \in +_r^{-1}(\tensor{T})$, then the same is also true for any permutation of the $r$-tuple of rank-$1$ tensors.
 Let $\mathfrak{S}_r$ be the group of permutations of $[r]$.
 We denote by